PoCInnovation/Workshops/software/23.Starton/frontend/README.md

 #### Start by documenting yourself

-I allow myself to put you some links which could be useful for this workshop and in a general way for your borders :
+Let me show you a few links to websites which could be useful for this workshop and in a general way for your borders :
 * [React](https://fr.reactjs.org/)
 * [TypeScript](https://www.typescriptlang.org/)
 * [CSS](https://developer.mozilla.org/fr/docs/Web/CSS)